Manideep1308/Decoders_Swagger/README.md

 # Decoders_Swagger

-This is simple Swagger ui of CBOR and Elsys Decoders python API's
+This is simple Swagger ui for CBOR and Elsys Decoder using Python.